Tech Info –

 Phase Contrast Comparison

-K-Edge Subtraction Imaging (KES) / Spectra KES
+K-Edge Subtraction Imaging (KES) / Spectral KES

 K-Edge Subtraction (KES) utilizes the discontinuity in the X-ray absorption across the absorption edge of the selected contrast element and creates a logarithmic subtraction image from two images acquired just above and below the K-edge energy of the contrast element.
 From the logarithmic subtraction of the two images, the visibility of structures, the visibility of structures containing the contrast element can be greatly enhanced and the signals to the other structures are practically suppressed.

-Spectra KES is similar to conventional KES imaging.
-The spectral method, termed 'spectra-KES' employs a continuous spectrum encompassing an absorption edge of an element within the object.
+Spectral KES is similar to conventional KES imaging.
+The spectral method, termed 'spectral-KES' employs a continuous spectrum encompassing an absorption edge of an element within the object.
 The spectrum is prepared by a bent Laue monochromator with appropriate focal and energy dispersive properties.
 The monochromator focuses the spectral beam at the object location, which then diverges onto an area detector such that one dimension in the detector is an energy axis.
 A least-squares method is used to interpret the transmitted spectral data with fits to either measured and/or calculated absorption of the contrast and matrix material-water.
 The spectral-KES system is very simple to implement and is comprised of a bent Laue monochromator, a stage for sample manipulation for projection and computed tomography imaging, and a pixelated area detector.

 This periodic table show the absorbtion edges that can be reached at the beamlines.
 In this table BM indicates the bend magnet source (05B1-1) and ID indicates the insertion device (O5ID-2).